AhmedEFRMElwazery/udacity-advanced-fullstack-nanodegree-project1/README.md

     - icelandwaterfall
     - palmtunnel
     - santamonica
-  - Or you can use the keyword "all", and in this case, all the images located in the `assets/images/full` will be processed at once.
+  - Or you can use the keyword `all`, and in this case, all the images located in the `assets/images/full` will be processed at once.
 - _desiredWidth_: A positive number of pixels that you wish to have for the image width.
 - _desiredHeight_: A positive number of pixels that you wish to have for the image height.